 - watch live broadcasts of our worship services on local cable TV, Channel 33 on Verizon FIOS, and Channel 36 on Comcast Sundays at 10:00 a.m. with a re-broadcast at noon.
 We also broadcast our WAVE services and TV show Chaos to Calm during the following time slots: Monday, Wednesday, and Friday at 3:00 p.m; Tuesdays and Thursdays at 9:30 a.m.; and Sundays at 7:00 and 9:30 p.m.

 - participate in any of our ministries

-- read our weekly Staff Blog (in the box to the left)
+- read our weekly Staff Blog (below)

-May Christ enrich your life with all God’s grace! –Rev. Don Steele, Senior
+May Christ enrich your life with all God’s grace! –Rev. Don Steele, Senior Pastor